Hints and Tips

 • Exploring new terrain

 Depending on how much time you have to ski or snowboard, you can’t go wrong with a day or multi-day pass.
-When you go to book, you’ll need to provide the dates and the mountains you want to use your pass at Cardrona, Treble Cone or both, so settle on what kind of skier or snowboarder you are before you buy!
+When you book a Day Pass, you’ll need to choose your date and whether you want to ski at Cardrona or Treble Cone.
+For Multi-Day Passes, you get access to both mountains, so you can decide as you go.
 If you’re into parks, wide groomed runs and steady progression, Cardrona is for you.
 If you’re into steeps, chutes, off-piste, and challenging yourself, Treble Cone might be more up your street.

 Advanced: Real keen on skiing or snowboarding?
 You might describe yourself as: